Thursday, 5 January 2017

 Seek medical attention if:

-• You have a stiff neck, confusion, or difficulty breathing.
+• You experience a stiff neck, mental confusion, a new skin rash, or significant difficulty breathing.

 Causes